dtinblack/dtinblack.github.io/assets/md/jekyll-notes.md

 ### Tutorials

 [cloudcannon](https://cloudcannon.com/) have a produced a step-by-step [tutorial](https://cloudcannon.com/community/learn/jekyll-tutorial/), with examples, that explains the Jekyll file structure and how to use Liquid.
+The tutorials and other code developments for Jekyll can be found [here](https://github.com/dtinblack/Jekyll-Notes).

 ### Footnotes